dsp-jetpack/JetPack/doc/deployment_guide.md

 ### Introduction

 Distributed Virtual Routing (DVR) offers an alternative routing design, which is now fully supported with Red Hat OpenStack Platform.
-It intends to isolate the failure domain of the Controller node and optimize network traffic by deploying the L3 agent and schedule routers on every Compute node.
+It intends to isolate the failure domain of the controller node and optimize network traffic by deploying the L3 agent and schedule routers on every compute node.
 By eliminating a centralized layer 3 agent, the routing that was performed on a single node is now handled by the compute nodes themselves.

 ### Prerequisite